-If you are interested in any of these projects then please contact Bridgette Sullivan at email@example.com or 0407 205 749 to arrange a site visit.
-Current Biodiversity Focused grants include;
+If you are interested in any of these projects then please contact Geoff Lockwood at firstname.lastname@example.org or 0428 352 203 to arrange a site visit.
+Current biodiversity focused grants include;

 Cardinia Shire Biodiversity Projects

-This project is funded by the PPWCMA and supports on-ground biodiversity projects on private land in the Cardinia Shire.
-On-ground works which may be eligible for funding support include; revegetation using tube stock and local seed for direct seeding.
-Protection and enhancement of remnant vegetation, and weed control on private land.
+This project is funded by the Cardinia Shire and supports on-ground biodiversity projects on private land in the Cardinia Shire.
+On-ground works which may be eligible for funding support include; revegetation using tube stock and local seed for direct seeding, protection and enhancement of remnant vegetation, and weed control on private land.

 Nectar Feeders in the Western Port Catchment

-This project is funded by the Department of Environment, Water and Planning and will address the issue of depleting numbers of nectar feeding bees, birds, butterflies and bats in the Western Port Catchment by planting a variety of indigenous nectar-producing plants throughout the catchment in urban and rural gardens and within existing wildlife corridors.
-This project will be accessible to the whole community, small and large landholders, urban and rural and those interested in learning about biodiversity.
-Grants will be available for 2018 and 2019.
+This project is funded by the Department of Environment, Water and Planning and addresses the issue of depleting numbers of nectar feeding bees, birds, butterflies and bats in the Western Port Catchment by planting a variety of indigenous nectar-producing plants throughout the catchment in urban and rural gardens and within existing wildlife corridors.
+This project will be accessible to the whole community, small and large landholders, urban and rural properties.